See a list of Art Therapy Programs by Clicking Here!

 How to Become an Art Therapist?

-After collecting admissions information from colleges, you will need to apply to colleges or universities offering art therapy programs.
+With key admissions information in hand, you will next need to apply to colleges or universities offering art therapy programs.
 Invest time to fully understand the school’s curricular approach, degrees, program requirements, financial aid package, and student services.
 During your college application process, illuminate all therapy and art related work experience and extracurricular activities to help encapsulate you effectively in an effort to stand out from a crowded pool of college applicants.

 Step 3 – Attend School